mba811/quicklook-rest-with-nim/tests/code_blocks/code_blocks.rst

 Hello code blocks!
 ==================

-This should be a code block in Nimrod:
+This should be a `code block`:code: in Nimrod:

 .. code-block:: nimrod
     echo "Hey nimrod!"